AndrewJBateman/pean-stack-api-display/README.md

 * Google charts card shows a range of charts using the [Google Charts API](https://developers.google.com/chart/) **change data to come from backend json file then postgres database**
 * Google Book search card lets user search for any book.
 Results displayed in an array of Bootstrap cards.
 Clicking on a book shows it in detail**add function to replace bad thumbnails**
 * New York Times API - bestseller list displayed.
 Clicking on a bestseller shows it in a detail page with a link to the original article.
 * Github card shows Github repo details from user search.
-Repo button redirects to repo list page. **add user input sanitization, github pagination to show more than 30 repos, add sessionStorage & clear search input once query run, add my details as default results**
+Repo button redirects to repo list page. **github pagination to show more than 30 repos, add sessionStorage**
 * Deployed version: good Lighthouse score (mobile): home page: performance: 91% ('Remove dead rules from stylesheets and defer the loading of CSS not used for above-the-fold content to reduce unnecessary bytes consumed by network activity.'), accessibility: 100%, Best practises: 100%, SEO 100%, PWA

 ## :camera: Screenshots